 Witchcraft was not made a capital offence in Britain until 1563 although it was deemed heresy and was denounced as such by Pope Innocent VIII in 1484.
 From 1484 until around 1750 some 200,000 witches were tortured, burnt or hanged in Western Europe.
 Most supposed witches were usually old women, and invariably

-There were thought to be many types of witchcraft that one could practice, such as alchemy; the purification, perfection, Witches no longer were seen as healers or helpers, but rather were believed to be the cause of many natural and man-made disasters.
-Witches were blamed for troubles with livestock, any unknown diseases and unpredicted weather changes.
-The first witch condemned in Ireland, Lady Alice Kyteler, was accused of such practices as animal sacrifice, creating potions to control others and possessing a familiar (an animal companion often thought to be possessed by a spirit which aided a witch in her magic).Witchcraft in Early Modern England . result a law was passed which defined what it was to be a witch and how they must be prosecuted.
+There were thought to be many types of witchcraft that one could practice, such as alchemy; purification, and perfection, Witches no longer were seen as healers or helpers, but rather were believed to be the cause of many natural and man-made disasters.
+Witches were blamed for troubles with livestock, unknown diseases, and unpredicted weather changes.
+The first witch condemned in Ireland, Lady Alice Kyteler, was accused of such practices as animal sacrifice, creating potions to control others, and possessing a familiar (an animal companion often thought to be possessed by a spirit that aided a witch in her magic).Witchcraft in Early Modern England. result a law was passed which defined what it was to be a witch and how they must be prosecuted.
 However, not everyone was convinced.

 Formal accusations against witches – who were usually poor, elderly women – reached a peak in the late 16th century, particularly in south-east England.
 513 witches were put on trial there between 1560 and 1700, though only 112 were executed.
 The last known execution took place in Devon in 1685.

 How were witches treated in England?